Skip to Main Content

-Consumer satisfaction is key to any health care organization’s success.
-As the first step in the health care revenue cycle, consumer access is considered critical because it sets the tone for the consumer experience and revenue cycle outcomes.
+Consumer satisfaction is critical to any health care organization’s success.
+As the first step in the health care revenue cycle, consumer access is considered important because it sets the tone for the consumer experience and revenue cycle outcomes.
 Enhancements to intake processes can lead to improved financial sustainability and allow health care facilities to differentiate themselves from competitors.

 The goals of developing a consumer access strategy include the following:

-In the midst of a highly competitive and dynamic market, University Hospitals was faced with the need to address a number of operational challenges to remain an industry leader, improve consumers’ experience and maintain profitability.
 Over time, the methods through which appointments were scheduled had become fragmented and overly complex.
-As such, a key challenge was addressing obstacles consumers faced around accessing University Hospitals physicians as well as other services provided by the system.
+One key challenge was addressing obstacles consumers faced around accessing University Hospitals’ physicians, as well as other services provided by the system.

 Accenture helped provide a structured approach to addressing consumer access system wide at University Hospitals.
 The project was carried out in three phases:

-Phase 1: Consumer access strategy – Accenture and University Hospitals stakeholders met regularly to develop a three-year consumer access strategy, business requirements to help achieve this strategy and initiatives to execute on the strategy.
-Accenture additionally helped identify some of the key root-cause issues, proposed solutions to help address these problems, proposed a three-year vision and road map with for 18 initiatives, work plan and a high-level business case that made “the case for change.”
-These contributions better enabled the University Hospitals’ leadership team to understand performance variations and prioritize improvement goals.
+Phase 1: Consumer access strategy.
+Accenture and University Hospitals stakeholders met regularly to develop a three-year consumer access strategy, business requirements to help achieve this strategy and initiatives to execute on the strategy.
+Accenture also helped identify some of the key root-cause issues, and proposed solutions to help address these problems, including a three-year vision and road map for 18 initiatives, a work plan and a high-level business case that made “the case for change.”
+These contributions better enabled University Hospitals’ leadership team to understand performance variations and prioritize improvement goals.

 To gain better insight into the root-cause access issues at the outset, Accenture engaged more than 300 University Hospitals stakeholders through in-person meetings and working sessions, analyzed more than 1,600 employee survey responses, shadowed schedulers and conducted “secret shopping” appointment calls to six hospitals.